bearkerb/tp/docs/UserGuide.md

 <box type="Note" seamless>

-💡**Note:** All datas entered will be automatically saved to storage.
+💡**Note:** All data entered will be automatically saved to storage.
 </box>

 #### 3.4.3 Getting Help: `help`